|

 Yet he died as good as forgotten.

-MICHAEL SWANWICK is author of a monograph on the fantastical literature
+MICHAEL SWANWICK is author of the Hugo finalist Hope-in-the-Mist a monograph on the life and writings of

 BARRY HUMPHRIES is an Australian National Treasure, known worldwide